yixiangyin/yixiangyin/README.md

-- 👀 I’m interested in computer science, psychology.
+- 👀 I’m interested in general computer science.
-- 🌱 I’m currently learning computer science at ANU (2023).
+- 🌱 I’m currently doing a bachelor on computer science at ANU (2023).
-- 💞️ I’m looking to collaborate on working various software projects.
 - 📫 How to reach me: y1027020239@qq.com

 <!---